Fortuna Arena

-Fortuna Arena (formerly known as Sinobo Stadium, Eden Arena, and Synot Tip Arena) is a football stadium, in Prague-Vršovice, Czech Republic.
+Fortuna Arena is a football stadium, in Prague-Vršovice, Czech Republic.
 The stadium has a capacity of 19,370 people and it is the biggest and the most modern football stadium in the Czech Republic.

-It is the home venue of SK Slavia Prague and occasionally the Czech Republic national football team.
+It is the home venue of Slavia Prague and occasionally the Czech Republic national football team.
 In the 2010–11 and 2011–12 seasons, it was also the venue of Bohemians 1905 home matches.
-During the 2011–12 season the stadium hosted home matches for FC Viktoria Plzeň in the Champions League group stage.
-The stadium was used for the 2013 UEFA Super Cup.
+During the 2011–12 season the stadium hosted home matches for Viktoria Plzeň in the Champions League group stage.
+The stadium hosted the 2013 UEFA Super Cup.

 History

 In the early 1950s, Slavia was forced to leave its stadium at Letná and a new stadium was built at Eden in the Vršovice district.
 Its capacity was about 50,000 (mostly for standing).
 The wooden western (main) stand was taken from the old stadium at Letná, the rest of the stands were made of concrete.
 The stadium also featured an athletics track.
 The first match at this stadium took place on 27 September 1953, Slavia drew 1–1 against the team of Křídla vlasti Olomouc.
 Josef Bican scored the home team's goal.